1937 Soviet Cup: Security police scare tactics

+During the Great purge, after being questioned at night by the investigators in Batumi, they were released from the custody.
+After their release, they attempted to identify the official who they believed had acted against Soviet laws.

 The story had a sequel.
 A week later, the oil workers appeared before the Tbilisi "investigators".
 Having learned from bitter experience, they behaved correctly and did not give any reason for arrest: without scoring a single goal, they lost 0:3.
 Satisfied with the results of the "interrogation", the Tbilisi "NKVD" officers found no evidence of a crime in their actions and let them go in peace.

 Nine goals in one match legend

 Many years later, a rumor began to circulate that all nine goals against Saratov team were scored by Aleksandr Ponomarev, who worked at the Stalingrad Tractor Plant (STZ) in the pre-war years.
 In his book "Moskovsky Futbol" (Moscow Football), Konstantin Yesenin published a conversation with Ponomarev.
 It took place in 1972, a year before the death of the player.
 Yesenin immediately took the bull by the horns:

 " - Aleksandr Semenovich, the question is still unclear: did you score nine goals in the cup game or not?